what makes a good shower? | virtual book

 Friedrich Nietzsche, Thus Spake Zarathustra (Kauffman translation, 1954, p.146)

 .
 To achieve this, it must make it extremely easy to do all the basic things: get in, stand, wash, rinse, and get out.
-It sounds obvious, and yet the standard tubshower hybrid most of us have at home fails this basic test.
+The tubshower hybrid most of us have at home fails this basic test.